About The Elephant

 Drawing on the Pan-Africanist ideals and the African experience, The Elephant aims to be at the centre of the national dialogue, speaking truth power in a quest to re-imagine a state and a society that guarantee a life of inclusivity and dignity for all.

-The Elephant was established in 2016, as a platform for dialogue, discovering the pursuit of Truth, epitomized by a willingness to re–imagine state and society to the extent of unearthing their relationship in order to restore a balance of power – social, economic and political – in society especially for the marginalized, alienated and dispossessed.
+The Elephant’s philosophy informs the editorial approach.
+Founded on the principles of Pan-Africanism, The Elephant was established in 2016 as a platform for dialogue and the pursuit of Truth, epitomised by a willingness to re–imagine state and society by exposing their relationship in order to restore the balance of power – social, economic and political – in society especially for the marginalised, alienated and dispossessed.

 Truth and objectivity

 Information for the common good

 We believe in the power of information to challenge, build and influence society.
 To this end, our interventions shall resonate – and provoke critical engagement – with issues, concerns and debates of relevance to Kenya , Africa and the world.

 At the core of our commitment is integrity.
 The Elephant aims to adhere to the highest possible standards in delivering quality information.

 Derived from the lived experience and history of the people, Truth should be manifest, felt and experienced.
 The Elephant intends to “keep it real” in its bid to explain society to the people.